kerolloz/04-CS-First-Term/image-processing.md

    Answer: b
    Explanation: ILPF has sharp discontinuity and BLPF doesn’t, so BLPF establishes a clear cutoff b/w passed and filtered frequencies.

+1. In frequency domain terminology, which of the following is defined as “obtaining a highpass filtered image by subtracting from the given image a lowpass filtered version of itself”?
+   a) Emphasis filtering
+   b) Unsharp masking
+   c) Butterworth filtering
+   d) None of the mentioned

+   Answer: b
+   Explanation: In frequency domain terminology unsharp masking is defined as “obtaining a highpass filtered image by subtracting from the given image a lowpass filtered version of itself”.

+1. Which of the following is/ are a generalized form of unsharp masking?
+   a) Lowpass filtering
+   b) High-boost filtering
+   c) Emphasis filtering
+   d) All of the mentioned

+   Answer: b
+   Explanation: Unsharp masking is defined as “obtaining a highpass filtered image by subtracting from the given image a lowpass filtered version of itself” while high-boost filtering generalizes it by multiplying the input image by a constant, say A≥1.

+1. Which of the following fact is true for a image?
+   a) An image is the addition of illumination and reflectance component
+   b) An image is the subtraction of illumination component from reflectance component
+   c) An image is the subtraction of reflectance component from illumination component
+   d) An image is the multiplication of illumination and reflectance component

+   Answer: d
+   Explanation: An image is expressed as the multiplication of illumination and reflectance component.

+1. If an image is expressed as the multiplication of illumination and reflectance component i.e. f(x, y)= i(x, y) r(x, y), then Validate the statement “We can directly use the equation f(x, y)= i(x, y) r(x, y) to operate separately on the frequency component of illumination and reflectance” .
+   a) True
+   b) False

+   Answer: b
+   Explanation: For an image is expressed as the multiplication of illumination and reflectance component i.e. f(x, y)= i(x, y) \* r(x, y), the equation can’t be used directly to operate separately on the frequency component of illumination and reflectance because the Fourier transform of the product of two function is not separable.

+1. In Homomorphic filtering which of the following operations is used to convert input image to discrete Fourier transformed function?
+   a) Logarithmic operation
+   b) Exponential operation
+   c) Negative transformation
+   d) None of the mentioned

+   Answer: a
+   Explanation: For an image is expressed as the multiplication of illumination and reflectance component i.e. f(x, y) = i(x, y) \* r(x, y), the equation can’t be used directly to operate separately on the frequency component of illumination and reflectance because the Fourier transform of the product of two function is not separable.
+So, the logarithmic operation is used.I{z(x,y)}=I{ln⁡(f(x,y)) }=I{ln⁡(i(x,y)) }+I{ln⁡(r(x,y))}.

+1. A class of system that achieves the separation of illumination and reflectance component of an image is termed as **\_\_\_\_**
+   a) Base class system
+   b) Homomorphic system
+   c) Base separation system
+   d) All of the mentioned

+   Answer: b
+   Explanation: Homomorphic system is a class of system that achieves the separation of illumination and reflectance component of an image.

+1. The edges and other abrupt changes in gray-level of an image are associated with\***\*\_\*\***
+   a) High frequency components
+   b) Low frequency components
+   c) Edges with high frequency and other abrupt changes in gray-level with low frequency components
+   d) Edges with low frequency and other abrupt changes in gray-level with high frequency components

+   Answer: a
+   Explanation: High frequency components are related with the edges and other abrupt changes in gray-level of an image.

+1. The Image sharpening in frequency domain can be achieved by which of the following method(s)?
+   a) Attenuating the high frequency components
+   b) Attenuating the low-frequency components
+   c) All of the mentioned
+   d) None of the mentioned

+   Answer: b
+   Explanation: The Image sharpening in frequency domain is achieved by attenuating the low-frequency components without disturbing the high-frequency components.

+1. If D0 is the cutoff distance measured from origin of frequency rectangle and D(u, v) is the distance from point(u, v).
+Then what value does an Ideal Highpass filter will give if D(u, v) ≤ D0 andifD(u, v) >D0?
+   a) 0 and 1 respectively
+   b) 1 and 0 respectively
+   c) 1 in both case
+   d) 0 in both case

+   Answer: a
+   Explanation: Unlike Ideal lowpass filter, an Ideal highpass filter attenuates the low-frequency components and so gives 0 for D(u, v) ≤ D0 and 1 for D(u, v) >D0.